Karthik Calling Karthik: Critical reception

 The film received positive reviews from critics.

-Nikhat Kazmi of Times of India rated the movie 3.5/5 stars, calling it "immensely watchable, purely for the class act by Farhan Akhtar in the title role" and recommending it to those who are in the mood for serious cinema.
+Nikhat Kazmi of Times of India rated the film 3.5/5 stars, calling it "immensely watchable, purely for the class act by Farhan Akhtar in the title role" and recommending it to those who are in the mood for serious cinema.
 Shweta Parande of News18 gave a rating of 3.5 out of 5, applauding the cast and crew for their performances and their efforts on building up the story as a team.
 Mayank Shekhar of Hindustan Times gave the film 3 out of 5 stars and wrote, "This one’s clearly not a formula film.
 It isn’t merely suspense for most parts either.
 It’s the kind of thriller that practically every Bollywood B, or big budget, genre flick aspires for."
 Anupama Chopra of NDTV gave it 2.5 out of 5 stars and stated that "it isn't a bad film, but it isn't very good either".
 Taran Adarsh of Bollywood Hungama gave the film 2.5 out of 5, calling it "a decent product with an unconvincing conclusion".
 Sukanya Verma of Rediff.com gave the film a 2.5/5 rating, praising Farhan Akhtar for his versatility, while simultaneously criticizing Deepika Padukone for not being able to "hold a single scene on her own".

 Soundtrack

-The soundtrack of the film is composed by Shankar–Ehsaan–Loy with lyrics penned by Javed Akhtar.
-The album was released on 20 February 2010.
+The soundtrack of the film is composed by Shankar–Ehsaan–Loy with lyrics written by Javed Akhtar.
+The soundtrack album was released on 20 February 2010.

 Though the album did not get favorable critical reviews, the track "Uff Teri Adaa" created waves and topped the charts numerous times in the following months.
 At the box office, the music had an impact in the opening of the film, as it got a bigger opening than its competitor Teen Patti.

 Before the album got released, an online copy was leaked onto the Internet.
 Farhan Akhtar confirmed this and requested people to not download it illegally.